 So, you found a great deal on an apartment closer to work, but your lease isn’t up for two months.
 Surely your landlord won’t mind, right?
 Think again!
 If you terminate your lease early, your landlord may be legally entitled to some or all of your deposit.
 In this situation, the only way you are eligible to receive your security deposit return is if there is a clause in your lease stating permitted reasons for breaking the lease early.
 In fact, the landlord can even choose to take you to court to cover the balance of the months remaining on the lease.

 If you are concerned with how to get the security deposit back then the most important thing you need to do is pay your rent.
 If your landlord has to go through the trouble of evicting you then you are sure not getting a penny of your deposit back.

 How to Get Security Deposit Back With Property Damage

-If you break the door frame stuffing your sofa through or you accidentally put a huge hole in the wall practicing your swing with a new golf club, the cost of repairs will be coming out of your security deposit refund.
-Damages also include those resulted from pets.
+If you break the door frame stuff your sofa through or you accidentally put a huge hole in the wall practicing your swing with a new golf club, the cost of repairs will be coming out of your security deposit refund.
+Damages also include those resulting from pets.
 So, if your feline friend shreds all the window screens or your puppy chewed the baseboard when you were late coming home from work one day these are damages that will be deducted from your deposit.
-Other common damages include stains or holes in carpet, water damage to hardwood floors, cracked counters in kitchen or bath, broken doors, missing electrical outlets, damaged or missing smoke alarms or carbon monoxide detectors, broken windows, and failure to return keys.
+Other common damages include stains or holes in the carpet, water damage to hardwood floors, cracked counters in the kitchen or bath, broken doors, missing electrical outlets, damaged or missing smoke alarms or carbon monoxide detectors, and broken windows and failure to return keys.